ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 ## NSX DLR interfaces
 {: #openshift-runbook-runbook-nsxdlr-interfaces}

-The NSX DLR is deployed with an interface uplink that is connected to the Transit network that connects to the OpenShift NSX Edge and an internal interface to the OpenShift Logical Switch.
+The NSX DLR is deployed with a transit network between the OpenShift NSX Edge and the OpenShift Logical switch.
+The Edge is defined as an uplink interface and the Logical switch is defined as an internal interface.

 | Interface name| Interface type | IP addresses | Port group / Logical switch |
 | --- | ---| --- | --- |